 From the Zocalo, take Paseo Madero, which is a pedestrian street full of shops and cafès and restaurants, so a good place to stop for coffee or lunch.

-If you’re an instagram fan like me, you also need to stop and take a couple shots at the Casa de los Azulejos [Sanborns restaurant] that’ll remind you of Portugal, and at the Palacio Postal (postal office) which has some really luxurious interiors.
+If you’re an Instagram fan like me, you also need to stop and take a couple of shots at the Casa de los Azulejos [Sanborns restaurant] that’ll remind you of Portugal, and at the Palacio Postal (postal office) which has some really luxurious interiors.

 AFTERNOON | Stunning Views & Art

 Do you want to get a great glimpse of Mexico City from the top?
-Your 3 perfect days in Mexico City continue with the view from the Torre Latinoamericana [Eje Central Lázaro Cárdenas 2].
+Your Mexico City itinerary continue with the view from the Torre Latinoamericana [Eje Central Lázaro Cárdenas 2].

 If you are into arts, don’t miss a visit to the Palacio of Bellas Artes (Palace of Fine Arts) [Av.
 Juárez, Centro Histórico].
 The building includes an architecture museum and often hosts great events in music, dance, theatre.